frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ---
 ```

-As we can see, the result is pretty straight-forward and expected: we have one invalid resource and one valid resource.
+As we can see, the result is in a similar format to what we have already seen, and shows errors as we expected: we have one invalid resource and one valid resource.
 One important note regarding the package validation: if there is more than one resource, it will use multiprocessing to speed up the process.

 ## Validating Inquiry

 Inquiry gives you an ability to create arbitrary validation jobs containing a set of individual validation tasks.
+Tasks in the Inquiry accept the same arguments written in camelCase as the corresponding `validate` functions.

-Let's create an Inquiry that includes an individual file validation and a resource validation:
+Let's create an Inquiry that includes an individual file validation and a resource validation.
+In this example we will use the data file, `capital-valid.csv` and the resource, `capital.resource.json` which describes the invalid data file we have already seen:

 ```python title="Python"
 from frictionless import Inquiry